Today's Articles

 Lucy Terry Prince, Poet, and Orator born

-The birth of Lucy Terry, Black abolitionist, poet, and orator, in 1730 is celebrated on this date.
+This date celebrates the birth of Lucy Terry, a Black abolitionist, poet, and orator, in 1730.

 Their first child was born the following year, and by 1769, they had five others.
 In the 1760s, the Prince family moved to Guilford, VT.
-Lucy was well known for her speaking ability, and she used her skills a number of times in defense of her family's rights and property.
+Lucy was well known for her speaking ability, and she sometimes used her skills to defend her family's rights and property.

 In 1785, when a neighboring white family threatened the Princes, Lucy and Abijah appealed to the governor and his council for protection.
 The council ordered Guilford's selectmen to defend them.
 She argued unsuccessfully before the trustees of Williams College for the admission of one of her sons, skillfully citing scripture and law "in an earnest and eloquent speech of three hours."

 Later, when Colonel Eli Bronson attempted to steal land owned by the Princes, the case eventually made its way to the Supreme Court.
-She argued against two of the leading lawyers in the state, one of who later became chief justice of Vermont, and she won.
-Samuel Chase, the presiding justice of the court, said that her argument was better than he'd heard from any Vermont lawyer.
+She argued against two of the state's leading lawyers, one of whom later became Vermont's chief justice, and she won.
+Samuel Chase, the court's presiding justice, said that her argument was better than he'd heard from any Vermont lawyer.
 Her husband died in 1794, and by 1803, Prince had moved to nearby Sunderland.
 Prince rode on horseback to visit his grave every year until the year she died.

 To be a Writer